 Natives would also take the kratom leaves, or extracts from those leaves, and place them on wounds.
 They used this to heal their injuries and the leaves would also work as a topical anesthetic.

-In fact, kratom was so revered by the locals that it became part of their ancestral worship rituals too.
+In fact, kratom was so revered by the locals in Southeast Asia that it became part of their ancestral worship rituals too.

 Identification of Kratom

 Pieter Korthals was the first person to classify the plant.
 However, kratom wouldn’t receive its official name of Mitragyna Speciosa until 1859, after having gone through several name changes.